 No matter what, expect the refrigerators, tables and microwaves to be more along the lines of what you would expect to find in your typical college dormitory.
 So it goes without saying that if you're going to try living in Japan in a guest house, that you ask specific questions about amenities offered.

 And most definitely, don't put down any cash without seeing some pictures of where you'll be staying.
 After all living in a nasty guesthouse will make your stay in Japan... well.... down right nasty.

 If you're not sure if living in Japan in a guest house is the right thing for you, check out our page on Japanese apartments to get the low-down on what to expect for typical heating and air-conditioning, bathrooms, furnishings and more!

 Advantages to hanging your hat in a guesthouse while you get situated are:

-Guest Houses – Things to Watch Out For
+Guest Houses and More on Accommodations in Japan – Things to Watch Out For

 Prices for accommodations will vary depending on location, size, furnishings and whether they’re private or not.
 On average you can expect to pay the following for a private apartment in Tokyo.
 Again folks, these are just averages.
 You will find cheaper apartments if you look around and you'll definitely find more expensive ones.